-This program is designed for students seeking advancement opportunities in education or related fields and want to broaden their knowledge as scholar-practitioners.
-The Master of Arts in Education with an emphasis in Curriculum and Instruction focuses on the development of innovative curricula while utilizing multiple methods of instruction to educate students of differing ages, backgrounds and ability levels.
-Graduates will be able to assess student learning and analyze contemporary trends in curriculum design.
+The Master of Arts in Education with an emphasis in Curriculum and Instruction focuses on the development of innovative curricula while using multiple methods of instruction to educate students of differing ages, backgrounds and levels of ability.
+Graduates will be able to assess student learning and analyze curriculum design.

 Applicants intending on enrolling in this program must complete the formal application process with all required documents, which include:

 Applicants who have successfully completed any of the Brandman University Preliminary Credential programs and have passed the CSET, MSAT, SSAT or PRAXIS examination automatically qualify for admission to MAE program.

 Option One – GPA required 3.00 or Higher

 Option Two – A GPA between 2.75 – 2.99

 calculated in the last 30 semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program including credits earned toward a credential to be admitted to the Master of Arts in Education degree program and must have a passing score on one of the examinations noted below:

 Option Three – An earned master’s degree or higher from a regionally accredited institution

 Option Four – GPA below 2.50, Portfolio